 Your new cervical pillow will help to restore your neck curvature.
 You should start feeling better right away because there is a high probability that the problem has been resolved.
 However, there is still ups-and-downs to be had with a new posture device.
 Stick with it for the month and make a more conclusive decision.

 Additionally, You may also need to complement your pillow with chiropractic adjustments or acupuncture care.
 These therapies paired with some home exercises help restore the curve in your neck that you have may have lost from times of sleeping on your stomach.

 Your provider will also show you proper ergonomics techniques and stretches you can do at your work desk to counteract the external stressors of sitting too damn long.
 Poor ergonomics can be a contributing factor to neck pain and headaches.

 What is the best pillow for neck pain?
-If you have neck pain from sleeping your first stop should be the chiropractor to get properly diagnosed.
+If you have neck pain from sleeping your first stop should be an SF chiropractor to get properly diagnosed.
 Also, if you don’t have a cervical pillow please get one.
 The best thing to do is to go to a store that has a variety.
 You may need to be fitted to make sure you get the right size and foam density.